bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 [React](https://facebook.github.io/react/).
 I'm also using one tool:
 [Babel](https://babeljs.io/) to compile the JSX and the ES2015 fat arrow syntax.

-With the expressiveness and capability of modern JavaScript and React, we really have to ask ourselves if we really need that extra library.

-Again, this reductionism is intended to make our code more understandable and easier to reason about.

 ### Why use React?